ToniDietzel/ArcaneAssistantApplication/README.md

 - Character data is stored in a simple delimiter-based text format.
 - There are no automated unit or UI tests yet.
 - The predefined fantasy data is maintained directly in the source code.

+## License

+No license has been added yet.
+All rights are reserved by the author unless a license is added to this repository.